jpvanhal/siilo/docs/installation.rst

 Installing an official release
 ------------------------------

-You can install the most recent official Unistorage version using pip_::
+You can install the most recent official Silo version using pip_::

-    pip install unistorage
+    pip install silo

 .. _pip: http://www.pip-installer.org/

 Installing the development version
 ----------------------------------

-To install the latest version of Unistorage, you need first obtain a copy of the source.
+To install the latest version of Silo, you need first obtain a copy of the source.
 You can do that by cloning the git_ repository::

-    git clone git://github.com/jpvanhal/unistorage.git
+    git clone git://github.com/jpvanhal/silo.git

 Then you can install the source distribution using the ``setup.py`` script::

-    cd unistorage
+    cd silo
     python setup.py install

 .. _git: http://git-scm.org/